2013 · directed by amos le blanc & ohji inoue · featured on vice · cannes gold

 Autoerotique — Asphyxiation

-2013 · directed by amos le blanc · dim mak records (steve aoki) · 1m+ views · viral
+2013 · directed by amos le blanc · dim mak records (steve aoki) · viral

 Unapologetically bold.
 A high-energy, NSFW visual released through Steve Aoki's Dim Mak Records that went viral on release.
 Made Beatport's Top 10 Extremely NSFW Music Videos.
 Directors Notes called it "an unapologetically sexy dodgeball game."
 BroBible, GQ, Dance Music NW, and RaverRafting all covered it.
-The video proved Le Blanc could command global attention, generating millions of views and international press coverage.
+The video proved Le Blanc could command global attention, drawing international press coverage.

 MMVA Best Electronic Video — Winner